doc-ai/tensorio-ios/README.md

 TIOModelBundle *bundle = [[TIOModelBundle alloc] initWithPath:path];
 ```

-Model bundles may also be used to instantiate model instances with the `newModel` method.
-Model bundles effectively function as model factories, and each call to this method produces a new model instance:
+Model bundles are also used to instantiate model instances with the `newModel` method, effectively functioning as model factories.
+Each call to this method produces a new model instance:

 ```objc
 id<TIOModel> model = [bundle newModel];